-As I argued in my recent piece, Beyond the Wire and Into the Cyberspace, the United States is woefully unprepared for a modern ‘cyberwar’ because of our structural lack of adequate grid security.
+As I argued in my recent piece, Beyond the Wire and Into the Cyberspace, the United States is woefully unprepared for modern cyber conflicts because of our structural lack of adequate grid security.
 However, the US does not stand alone; much of the western world sits in a similar boat.
 In national discussions last month on the topic, UK Prime Minister Boris Johnson expressed a similar sentiment, stating, “Cyber power is revolutionizing the way we live our lives and fight our wars, just as air power did 100 years ago.
 We need to build up our cyber capability so we can grasp the opportunities it presents while ensuring those who seek to use its powers to attack us and our way of life are thwarted at every turn.”

-To harp back to my initial question, why hasn’t this shift towards the future of common defense happened yet?
-The answer is simple.
-Well, kind of.
 As with any technological advancement, the skills required to perform useful tasks become more stringent as both attack volume and sophistication are rising.
 To further complicate the situation, more than 40% of IT leaders report that cybersecurity jobs are the most inherently difficult jobs to fill because of lack of talent and talent identification.
 A state can put as much money towards cyber projects as they want, but it is all for naught if the manpower doesn’t exist.

-That being said, the enemies of our state, namely Russia, have wildly ramped up their cyber operations to make up for the smaller material militaries they command.
+That being said, the enemies of our state have ramped up their cyber operations to make up for the smaller material militaries they command.
 Earlier this year, the US was the main target of the SolarWinds attack, which utilized a Network Management System (within SolarWinds programs) in order to monitor critical systems.
 SolarWinds is a software company that supplies systems across the world with Network Management services.
 Because so many Federal Agencies and financial institutions use SolarWinds programs to manage their networks, this means attackers gained access to, and could have potentially affected, everything from power grids to the Department of Defense and even Fortune 500 companies.

 This attack, which occurred sometime during March of 2020, was incredibly sophisticated.
 The attackers—most likely Russian actors—left little trace and waited about two weeks to activate the program they had installed to escape scrutiny.
-The byproduct of this attack is such that foreign actors may have high levels of access throughout an affected organization’s cyber systems.
+The byproduct of this attack is such that foreign actors may have high levels of access throughout an affected organization’s systems.